mooolight/Beacon-Object-Files/processinjection/procinj-sectionmaps/procinj-sectionmaps-bof-README.md

 # procinj-sectionmaps
-Executes the classic process injection technique
+Executes the classic process injection technique through section maps.

 > This operation has no pre-requisites.